github/codeql-coding-standards/docs/user_manual.md

  2. Expand the compressed archive to a specified location on your machine.
  3. [Optional] Add the CodeQL CLI to your user or system path.

-This approach is suitable if you wish to use the default queries provided by GitHub in addition to the Coding Standards queries.
+This approach is recommended if you wish to use the default queries provided by GitHub in addition to the Coding Standards queries.

 **Option 2:** Use the CodeQL CLI binary: